 She whipped something up and I remembered the question I asked Rei earlier.

-She handed me a cone of whatever she made and I asked her before she was about to walk away, “What do you want to do after the race?”
+She handed me a cone of saroli, and I asked as she was about to walk away, “Hey, what do you want to do after the race?”

 I could see she hadn’t thought of it before.

 “I guess go back to bounty hunting,” she answered, her gray eyes meeting mine.

 She gave me a surprised, perplexed look and I realized how that might have sounded to her.

 “No!
 Not with me- or it doesn’t have to be- you know- with me…” My face grew hot as I fumbled to somehow correct the situation.
 She continued to stand there, bewildered.
 “I’m sorry, I’ll just go… just forget about what I said…” I quickly left my seat and headed straight for my favorite room.

 Tammy was already waiting for me.
 “Awkward!
 That was awkward!
 I’m such an idiot!”
 I said as I paced around her room thinking to myself.
 Her eyes followed me while in her chair, with a smile on her face.